Sathiradissanayaka45/computer_spare_parts/README.md

 Ensure you have the following ready before diving into the Computer Spare Part Management Shop:

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 19 or higher
 - Modern web browser
+- Apache tomcat 10.1

 ## Installation